grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 ill def finish it tomorrow!! finishing uppp todayyy!! done!! time for some sushi and then i can finish up my apps at other schools, so much to do!!
 -->

-reading something, watching something later
+reading something, watching something later, closing my tabs, opening new ones lolol

 # A wise man was once asked:
 # "Who do you value most among people?"